chef/monitoring-integration-automate/data-dog/DataDog-Dashboard-Setup-and-Configuration.md

 Assumptions:

-* We have used a mix of TimeSeries, Query Value and Events in the Visualization selection which is self explanatory
+* We have used a mix of TimeSeries, Query Value, and Events in the Visualization selection, which is self-explanatory

 * Some of the widgets have multiple metrics for creating the desired visualization

-* **Pro-tip:** Clone the built-in AWS Postgresql dashboard and customize accordingly
+* **Pro-tip:** Clone the built-in AWS Postgresql dashboard and customize it accordingly

     * postgresql.percent_usage_connections
     * aws.rds.maximum_used_transaction_ids